National deadline: November 1, 2015

 - Junior (must not have attained a Bachelor's Degree prior to start of Junior Summer Institute)

-- Must be committed to completing a Master's Degree in public and/or international affairs at one of the PPIA Consortium graduate schools
+- Committed to completing a Master's Degree in public and/or international affairs at one of the PPIA Consortium graduate schools

-- Must demonstrate an interest in pursuing a professional career associated with public service such as government, nonprofits, humanitarian and international organizations and other related programs.
+- Demonstrate interest in pursuing a professional career associated with public service such as government, nonprofits, humanitarian and international organizations and other related programs

-- Must be interested in contributing to the diversity of perspectives present in the PPIA Fellowship Program.
+- Interested in contributing to the diversity of perspectives present in the PPIA Fellowship Program

 - Students in need of financial support are given consideration during the review of applications